abbr/BillEase/README.md

   * Service End - optional end date of the service
   * Fixed Consumption Ref - if the consumption item is auto-populated from *Fixed Consumptions* by *Invoice Run.exe*, this hidden field contains a reference to the corrseponding fixed consumption item.

-Consumption items are modifiable by users with *Contribute* permission prior to the closing date of billing cycle and read-only thereafter.
+Consumption items are modifiable by users with *Contribute* permission of the list prior to the closing date of billing cycle and read-only thereafter.
+Consumption items are also modifiable by administrators any time.
 Deleting a consumption item of a closed billing cycle is disallowed unless the corresponding charge item is deleted.

 #### Charges
 Items in *Charges* list are created by *Invoice Run.exe*.
 There is a one-to-one mapping between *Consumptions* and *Charges*. *Charges* contain following columns: